todogroup/osposurvey/2020/questions.md

 * Technology flexibility and extensibility
 * Total cost of ownership (licenses and developer time)

-## Part 9
+## Part 9: Audience
-45. Which category most closely defines your role?
+47. Which category most closely defines your role?
 * Developer or software engineer
 * Other IT
 * Community manager or developer advocate